In Uppsala

 Mötestorget, the Meeting Square, is the open area on the ground floor of Navet.
 It is often used for mingling events, lunches, poster sessions, and exhibitions.

-Hosting events at Mötestorget is free of charge; however, other people may use it for lunch and coffee during booked events as it is open to all members of the SciLifeLab community.
-If you would like to host an event at Mötestorget, booking it by emailing lokalbokning@scilifelab.uu.se, is necessary to avoid double bookings.
+Hosting events at Mötestorget is free of charge; however, other individuals may utilize the space for lunch and coffee or scheduled events, as it is accessible to all members of the SciLifeLab community.
+If you wish to host an event at Mötestorget, it is essential to reserve the space by emailing lokalbokning@scilifelab.uu.se to prevent double bookings.

 Guest rooms